Compare Private Student Loans Quickly & Easily

 1Ascent Rate Disclosure:

 Ascent Student Loans are funded by Richland State Bank (RSB), Member FDIC.
 Loan products may not be available in certain jurisdictions.
 Certain restrictions, limitations; and terms and conditions may apply.
 For Ascent Terms and Conditions please visit: www.AscentStudentLoans.com/Ts&Cs.
-Rates are effective as of 1/01/2020 and include a 0.25% discount applied when a borrower in repayment elects automatic debit payments via their personal checking account.
+Rates are effective as of 1/27/2020 and include a 0.25% on the lowest rate offered and a 2.00% discount on the highest offered rate.
+Automatic Payment Discount is available if the borrower is enrolled in automatic payments from their personal checking account and the amount is successfully withdrawn from the authorized back account each month.
 For Ascent rates and repayment examples please visit: www.AscentStudentLoans.com/Rates.
 1% Cash Back Graduation Reward subject to terms and conditions.
 Click here for details.

 2CollegeAve Rate Disclosure: